Entity Framework Core: Naming Convention

 ON [dbo].[Post]([Post_BlogId] ASC);

-As you can see the name of the generated database objects follow the naming convention defined.
+As you can see, the generated database objects follow the naming convention defined above.

 Do you have a question or a suggestion about this post?
 Contact me!